rashida53/horiseon-refactor/README.md

 This repository has the HTML code for the HTML-CSS-Git Challenge for Module 1.
 It is a practice website to learn HTML and CSS.

 ## Contents
-The folders has the following contents -
+The folders have the following contents -
 * assets
     * css - Has the styling for the HTML
     * images - Has the images used on the page